Terabit-Ethernet/NetChannel/README.md

 ## 2. Build NetChannel
 NetChannel has been successfully tested on Ubuntu 20.04 LTS with Linux kernel 5.6.

-### NetChannel Kernel
-Building the NetChannel kernel should be done on both Client and Server machines.
+Building the NetChannel kernel and kernel modules should be done on both Client and Server machines.

+### NetChannel Kernel (with root)
 1. Download Linux kernel source tree:
    ```
    sudo -s